STF1998/Desk20/report/systemImplementation.md

 </p>
 <b><p align= "center">Figure : Docker running both Node and MongoDB </p></b>

-The two containers were rebuilt as new changes to the application were made using the command ‘docker-compose pull’ and ‘docker-compose build nodejs’.
+As new changes to the application were made, the two containers were rebuilt using the command ‘docker-compose pull’ and ‘docker-compose build nodejs’.
 The integration of new code could then be tested thoroughly by running the containers with the desired environment.

 The consistent deployment environment managed by Docker enabled the team to robustly integrate new features into the application.
-Additionally, the Dockerfile could be changed in future to test the application on different platforms.
+Additionally, the Dockerfile could be changed in the future to test the application on different platforms.
 This would greatly simplify shipping the application to any hosting provider.

 # Project report navigation